Understanding USDA Construction Loans

 2. Find A USDA Construction Loan Lender

 Once you have your contractor agreement in place, you can start working with lenders to get preapproved for your loan.
-Keep in mind that you can’t use just any lender – the lender must be part of the USDA loan program and offer USDA construction loans.
+Keep in mind that your lender must be part of the USDA loan program and offer USDA construction loans.
 To get your initial mortgage approval, you’ll need to provide information such as your income and employment verification, a list of your assets and liabilities, your DTI and a credit check.

 3. Submit Your Application

-Once you’ve gathered all of the necessary information, you can send in your application.
-Be sure to verify your contractor and property location before submitting your application since both are necessary to qualify.
+Once you’ve gathered all of the necessary information, you can submit your application.
+Be sure to verify your contractor and property location before submitting since both are necessary to qualify.
 Depending on your situation, it could take anywhere from 30 – 60 days to complete the loan process.

 What Are Alternative Options To USDA Construction Loans?